Lartsch/FediAct/README.md

     - That a toot is set to unlisted on its original server may play a role
 3. There can be delays because API calls have to be made and it is tries to avoid error 429 (too many requests).
 Especially if a page has many toots or you are scrolling through a feed really fast.
 4. If the extension fails to resolve content, the affected buttons will behave as if the extension weren't active (popup modal) and a notice ("Unresolved") is added to the toot
+5. If "Collect errors" is enabled (Chrome), there can be uncatched errors being displayed for FediAct.
+This is not relevant to functionality.

 ## Todos / Planned features
 Check out the [GitHub project](https://github.com/users/Lartsch/projects/2) to see planned features and todos.
 They are sorted from most important to least important.